 - 3.1 The following list is not exhaustive and schools should amend/add as they consider appropriate.
 These should be used to inform the school's equality objectives and actions in appendix 1.
-It is expected that schools will identify key priorities, informed by qualitative and quantitative analysis, and developed further over the four year cycle. - 3.2 Schools can obtain further support and information from the City Council's Equality and Community Relations Team equalityanddiversityteam@nottinghamcity.gov.uk or telephone 0115 876 2747. - 3.3 Schools should address the following points when considering their objectives and actions:
+It is expected that schools will identify key priorities, informed by qualitative and quantitative analysis, and developed further over the four year cycle. - 3.2 Schools can obtain further support and information from the City Council's Equality and Employability Team by emailing them at equalities@nottinghamcity.gov.uk. - 3.3 Schools should address the following points when considering their objectives and actions: